Scout Ready Recipes

 One Pot Method:

-Bring 1 cup water and oil to a boil in a small pot.
-Take off heat.
-Add in dry mashed potatoes, stir well.
+Bring 1 cup of water and oil to a boil in a small pot.
+Remove from heat.
+Add dry mashed potatoes and stir well.
 Let cool a bit before eating.

-To make heartier with a dose of protein, add a 3 to 5 ounce can (make sure it has a pop top), or 7 ounce pouch, of chicken breast (include any broth) with the water.
+To make it heartier and provide a dose of protein, add a 3—to 5-ounce can (make sure it has a pop top) or a 7-ounce pouch of chicken breast (including any broth) to the water.

 Serves 1.